 Although this is a postgraduate course, current PGCE students are eligible for the finance support package available to full-time undergraduates.
 You may also receive a Teacher Training Bursary for most Secondary teacher training courses and Primary Mathematics.

-The SKE RE course is designed to help students to discover and appreciate the areas of Religion teaching that need to be refreshed in order to teach RE successfully within the School Curriculum.
-It forms part of a flexible suite of RE Subject Knowledge Enhancement and practical skills at KS3, KS4 and bridging the gap to KS5 (where suitable), which offers the Student a variety of possibilities and combinations to help them develop their own personal RE SKE to aide their specific needs.
+The SKE RE course is designed to help you to discover and appreciate the areas of Religion teaching that need to be refreshed in order to teach RE successfully within the School Curriculum.
+It forms part of a flexible suite of RE Subject Knowledge Enhancement and practical skills at KS3, KS4 and bridging the gap to KS5 (where suitable), which offers you a variety of possibilities and combinations to help you develop your own personal RE SKE to aide your needs.

 Ofsted reports directly to Parliament and is independent and impartial.
 It inspects and regulate services which care for children and young people, and those providing education and skills for learners of all ages.